DynamicKarabo/DynamicKarabo/README.md

 - Open-source contributions
 - Learning and knowledge-sharing initiatives

-Feel free to reach out if you'd like to work together! 🚀
+Feel free to reach out if you'd like to work together! 🚀i